truenas/documentation/content/TruenasApps/EnterpriseApps/MinIO/ConfigMinioEnterpriseMNMD.md

 ### Completing the MinIO Configuration

-After installing and getting the MinIO Enterprise application running in SCALE, log into the MinIO web portal and complete the MinIO setup.
+After installing and getting the MinIO Enterprise application running in TrueNAS, log into the MinIO web portal and complete the MinIO setup.

 Go to **Monitoring > Metrics** to verify the servers match the total number of systems (nodes) you configured.
 Verify the number of drives matches the number you configured on each system, four systems each with four drives (4 systems x 4 drives each = 16 drives).